Bactrim and Alcohol, a Dangerous Combination & Side Effects. Mixing Bactrim Alcohol Interactions, Warnings & Drug Facts.

+Bactrim is a fixed-dose combination antibiotic used to treat a variety of bacterial infections.
 It is not safe to mix Bactrim and alcohol.
 Each substance will have its effects of usage, but when combined, there will be a third set of potential side effects that can be dangerous.
 Continue to read more about Bactrim and alcohol interactions and adverse effects.

 It is not entirely safe to mix Bactrim and alcohol.
 Alcohol can interact with many medications, including antibiotics such as Bactrim.
 A standard guideline is that if you are unwell enough to need antibiotics, you should not consume alcohol.
 However, alcohol is a frequent social element.
 You may want to drink while on an antibiotic if you attend a wedding, date, or birthday celebration.

-Bactrim is a commonly prescribed antibiotic used to treat bacterial infections, including those in the ear, urinary tract, and respiratory system.
+Bactrim is a commonly prescribed antibiotic to treat bacterial infections, including those in the ear, urinary tract, and respiratory system.
 You may know it by its generic name, sulfamethoxazole-trimethoprim, or SMZ-TMP.

+Can you drink alcohol on Bactrim?
 While some antibiotics may be taken with moderate alcohol consumption, Bactrim is not one of them.
 Potentially harmful side effects can occur with Bactrim and alcohol disulfiram reaction.

-What Is Bactrim?
+What is Bactrim?

 Bactrim (sulfamethoxazole and trimethoprim) is a synthetic antibacterial combination product available in DS (double strength) tablets, each containing 800 mg sulfamethoxazole and 160 mg trimethoprim; in tablets, each containing 400 mg sulfamethoxazole and 80 mg trimethoprim for oral administration.
 [1]